plone/training/ttw/rapido.rst

       http://localhost:8080/Plone/@@rapido/rating/refresh

-    And to make sure future changes will be indexed, we need to fix the :py:func:`like` function in the ``rate`` block: the indexing is triggered when we call the record's :py:meth:`save` method:
+    And to make sure future changes will be indexed, we need to fix the :func:`like` function in the ``rate`` block: the indexing is triggered when we call the record's :meth:`save` method:

     .. code-block:: python